upb-lea/mag-net-hub/README.md

 Feel free to use these loss models for your power converter design as a complement to your datasheet.

 The loss models are designed such that you can request a certain frequency, temperature, material and $B$ wave (sequence), in order to be provided with a scalar power loss estimate and a corresponding $H$ wave estimate.

-Note that only steady-state and no varying DC-Bias is supported yet.
+__Disclaimer__: Only steady-state and no varying DC-Bias is supported yet.
+Moreover, training data stemmed from measurements on toroid-shaped ferrites that had a fix size.

 Supported materials:
 - ML95S